-Whenever possible, teach family and friends the Part 1 exercise and have them practice with your dog.
 When encountering people you don’t know who are willing to do the Part 1 exercise, the following will help teach your dog to generalize polite manners:

 - When a stranger approaches your dog (or when you approach a stranger with your dog, after having ascertained that person wishes to be approached), ask your dog to sit.
-Your dog must stay in the sit position as the stranger approaches to pet her or him.
+Your dog must stay in the sit position as the stranger approaches to pet him.

 Is your dog already skilled at this behavior?
 Make it more challenging by adding in distractions or asking for a “Down” instead of “Sit.”